 - Serve with masala chai and cilantro chutney.

 - Fry them on medium high so that the fritters cook through and are crisp outside.
+Do not fry them on high flame else the centers will not cook properly.

 - The vada can be kept at room temperature for a day or refrigerated for 4-5 days.
 They taste great at room temperature or when heated up for a few seconds in the microwave.